likepvc/isotopesoap/docs/grooved.rst

 DESCRIPTION
 -----------

-**grooved** is a stupidly simple music player that runs as a daemon instead o
+**grooved** is a stupidly simple music player that runs as a daemon instead of showing a fancy GUI.
+I'm kinda lazy,